Fall, Spring, Academic year

 Check the 'Costs' section under the Application tab.

 The Iowa Regents Semester in Wales offers undergraduate students an opportunity to study for a semester at a British university.
-Students are integrated academically and socially with their British peers at Swansea University.
+Students are integrated academically and socially with their British peers at Swansea University (SU) in Swansea, Wales.